mdaffin/disconnected.systems/_posts/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 # Summary

-This was a very informative experience for me, having never touched assembler or done any bare metal programming on the arm before.
+This was a very informative experience for me, having never touched assembly or done any bare metal programming on the arm before.
 There are still some bits missing that are required by higher level languages or more complete programs but is nice start to understanding what happens on the arm ship at the lowest